Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Abstract

 \section{Abstract}

 We study a multicomponent $CP^N$ model's scalar electrodynamics.
-The model contains Q-balls/shells, which are non-topological compact solitons with time dependency $e^{i\omega t}$.
+The model contains $Q$-balls and $Q$-shells, which are nontopological compact solitons with time dependency $e^{i\omega t}$.
 Two coupled $CP^N$ models can decouple locally if one of their $CP^N$ fields takes the vacuum value.
-Because of the compacton nature of solutions, Q-shells can shelter another compact Q-ball or Q-shell within their hollow region.
+Because of the compacton nature of solutions, $Q$-shells can shelter another compact $Q$-ball or $Q$-shell within their hollow region.
 Even if compactons do not overlap, they can interact through the electromagnetic field.
-We investigate how the size of multi-compacton formations is affected by electric charge.
-We are interested in structures with non-zero or zero total net charge.
+We investigate how the size of multicompacton formations is affected by electric charge, with a focus on structures with nonzero or zero total net charge.